 - Unlike at Walt Disney World, you can’t select your preferred return time later in the day for a paid Lightning Lane ride.
 The system always gives you the next time available.

 - Right now, guests are not permitted to park hop until 1:00pm.
-But even if you start your morning in Disneyland park, you can go ahead and buy a Lightning Lane for WEB SLINGERS.
-The Disneyland app will automatically adjust your return time to 1:00pm or later (and will show that time to you before you purchase), knowing you will be park hopping to it.
+But even if you start your morning in Disneyland park, you can go ahead and buy a Lightning Lane for WEB SLINGERS before you hop.

 - Be aware that once you purchase a Lightning Lane time, there is no way to modify your booking.
 So I’d wait to purchase when you are sure you’d like to head to the ride next.
 You can scan into your Lightning Lane 5 minutes early and up to 15 minutes late with built-in grace periods in Disneyland’s IT systems.

 - Remember you are limited to two paid Lightning Lane purchases in a single Disneyland day.
 If you want to ride all three attractions that offer paid Lightning Lane in one day, my advice is to pay for the other two.
 Radiator Springs Racers and Rise of the Resistance are more popular and harder to ride standby or rope drop, so it’s easier to use an alternate shortcut strategy for WEB SLINGERS.

 Whether the Lightning Lane is ultimately worth it for your crew depends a lot on your budget, how short or long your trip is, your ride preferences, and more.
 Personally, WEB SLINGERS is the only individual Lightning Lane attraction at Disneyland I haven’t purchased yet, as I’ve been able to use every other strategy in this post to ride the attraction fairly often in my most recent trips.
 When I visit with my son, however, I will definitely purchase it because he’s a big fan of the attraction and the family competition involved.